Learn how to start a travel blog and how to make money online…

 So, it sounds tough, how do you become a blogger without a huge social media following?
 Well, it is completely possible to run a successful travel blog without much of a social media following and I personally don’t recommend spending all your time on social media unless you are working on video content.
 To learn more about social media, check out my mammoth Social Media 101 post.

 Really, the most important skill you need is a good work ethic and a vision for what you want to create.
 You need to be confident promoting yourself and reaching out to potential allies and clients.
 If you start with that, the rest will follow.
+Check out this post for my top tips on how to be productive.

 10. Build A Successful Travel Blog